-lt_checksums — enable, disable or check data checksums in a LightDB database cluster
+lt_checksums — enable, disable or check data checksums in a LightDB database instance

 lt_checksums